MaximOtt/DatingTimeline/README.md

 Branch rules:

-puch to dev when section is completed. create a branch per backlog item
+push to dev when section is completed. create a branch per backlog item